htcondor/htcondor-python-bindings-tutorials/README.md

 # HTCondor Python Bindings Tutorials

 This repository contains various tutorials on using the HTCondor Python Bindings.
 The easiest way to get started is to launch the tutorials via Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/htcondor/htcondor-python-bindings-tutorials/master?urlpath=lab/tree/index.ipynb)

+If Binder is not working for some reason, please [let us know](https://github.com/htcondor/htcondor-python-bindings-tutorials/issues).
+You can also try some of the alternate ways to access the tutorials listed below.

 If you are a maintainer, see the `MAINTENANCE.md` file for instructions.

 ## Other Ways to Access the Tutorials

-If Binder isn't working, there are three other ways to get the tutorials.
+If Binder isn't working, there are a few other ways to get the tutorials.

 ### Run in a Docker Container (From DockerHub)